Freedom of Information Act (FOIA)

 How to submit a FOIA request

-To access information from the Department of Children and Family Services, please submit a written request by means of facsimile, the US mail or special carrier, or email to the Freedom of Information Officer.
+You may also submit a FOIA request by means of fax, the US mail or special carrier or email to the FOIA officer.
 A written request will ensure proper compliance with the requirements of the Act.
+Requests may be addressed to:

 Illinois Department of Children and Family Services